 “To Him is due the primal origin of the heavens and the earth: When He decreeth a matter, He saith to it: “Be,” and it is. “(Qur’an 2:117)

-Exactly how Allah talked to an object before it existed was a mystery the Islamic philosophers tried to solve by making up new meanings for words they learned from Aristotle.
+Exactly how Allah spoke to an object before it existed was a mystery that Islamic philosophers attempted to solve by assigning new meanings to words they had learned from Aristotle.
 For instance, Ibn Sina wrote about essence (Mahiat) and existence (Wujud) in the book “Al-Shifa.”
 Theologians write long books using similar words, though no one knows if these words are relevant to God.
 Also, most people have no desire to worship a god made out of overworked logic.
-The Qur’an tells people how to live so they do not have to waste time with useless philosophy.
+The Qur’an instructs people on how to live, so they do not waste time with useless philosophy.
 Muslims recite every line in the Qur’an in a state of solemn ecstasy.
 So, let us see what their book says.

 There is a lot of cruelty in The Qur’an.
 The Qur’an allows little girls to be enslaved and allows men to rape them.